China’s most beautiful ancient towns

-We mentioned some of those sites in our articles on Xiamen and Guilin, however, there are so many other historical, ancient monuments and towns, that The Golden Scope feels the need to share with you all about those wonderful places.
+We mentioned some of those sites in our article of Guilin, however, there are so many other historical, ancient monuments and towns, that The Golden Scope feels the need to share with you all about those wonderful places.
 Hence, today’s article talks about the most beautiful ancient Chinese towns.

 Remember, when in those villages, you will be able to experience the local peaceful lifestyle, the ancient architecture, and the graceful landscapes, so do not expect to stay at the Four Season or at the Grand Hyatt.
 Visiting those places will like jumping back in time.